Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 - You have defined the data sources for this definition, see [Define data sources](./04_ManageDataSources.md#define-data-sources).
 - You have defined the mapping settings for this definition, see [Manage mapping settings](./05_MapAttributes.md#define-mapping-settings).
 - You have sent the preview to the customer to validate whether the message structure is correct and sufficient, see [Preview definition](#preview-definition).
+- You have prepared the related workflow to send the messages when they are is needed in the process, see [Prepare workflow](../Operation/07_PrepareWorkflow.md).

 #### Procedure